 Great model railroads can come in any size.
 A 4'x8' sheet of plywood makes an easy starting point.
-You can build a variety of track layouts at any scale whether your focus is scenery, continuous running, switching, or more.
+You can build a variety of track layouts at any scale whether your focus is scenery, continuous running, faithful reproduction of a prototype, or switching.

 Expand Your First Train Set

 If you're new to model railroading, chances are you started out with a simple oval of track in a starter train set.
 The next step in creating a real layout is to add switching opportunities to expand your run.
 Next, you'll select or build towns, stations, businesses, and scenery to give your railroad purpose and character.